 Should You Take A Multivitamin?

-If you are like so many people who have trouble meeting their micronutrient intake recommendations, we think a daily multivitamin/mineral supplement is warranted.
-If your diet has too little of any essential nutrient, consider multivitamins an excellent, economical method to protect yourself against deficiencies.
+If you struggle to meet micronutrient intake recommendations like many people, we believe a daily multivitamin/mineral supplement is justified.
+When your diet lacks essential nutrients, consider multivitamins an excellent, economical defense against deficiencies.